ngraziano/LMICPP-Arduino/README.md

 For a more complete Lorawan library based on lmic, please have a look to <https://github.com/mcci-catena/arduino-lmic>

-:warning: This library do not compile in Arduino IDE due to dependency to STL (ArduinoSTL in case of AVR platform).
+:warning: This library do not compile in Arduino IDE due to dependency to STL (ciband/avr_stl in case of AVR platform).
 It need PlatfomIO for the dependencies to be handle correctly.

 For the SX1262 it only support board with TCXO.